 - Roasted Red Peppers: Jarred roasted red peppers are often brined in salt, so make sure to rinse them thoroughly.
 Can't find jarred peppers?
 You can also substitute 12 ounces of drained, fire-roasted diced tomatoes.

 - Semi-Pearled Farro: It takes about 25 - 30 minutes for semi-pearled farro to cook in the soup until tender, but if you soak it overnight, it’ll cook even more quickly.
+For more details on purchasing farro, check out my Instant Pot farro post.

 - Vegetable Broth: Use your favorite vegetable broth (I love Better than Bouillon's vegetable base).
 If you eat meat, chicken broth works too!